sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

     subsections:
     - name: Autoregressive Model
     - name: Diffusion Model
+  - name: Single Model for Unified Multimodal Models
+    subsections:
+    - name: Preliminary
+    - name: Autoregressive Models v.s.
+Mixed Architectures (AR+Diffusion)
+    - name: Discrete v.s.
+Continuous
-  - name: Unified Multimodal Models
+  - name: Multi-Experts for Unified Multimodal Models
   - name: Challenges and Future Work
-  - name: to be removed
-    subsections:
-    - name: Images and Figures
-    - name: Interactive Figures
-    - name: Citations
-    - name: Footnotes
-    - name: Code Blocks
-    - name: Diagrams
-    - name: Tweets
-    - name: Layouts
-    - name: Other Typography?

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.